 WILL Search Quebec - the registers of testamentary disposition, reglement succesion notaire liquidation estate will searchnotary Recherche testamentaire notaire, reglement-succesion-notaire-liquidation-estate-will-searchnotary-Recherche-testamentaire-notaire.jpg

-The Chambre des notaires du Québec does not receive or hold any wills or mandates.
-Wills and mandates are not forwarded to the Chambre des notaires du Québec.
+The Chambre des notaires of Québec does not receive or hold any wills or mandates.
+Wills and mandates are not forwarded to the Chambre des notaires of Québec.
 These acts are held by the notaries in their vaults.
 The notaries only make a declaration to the Registers that they have received these acts.

-Please note that you must make two search requests: one with the Chambre des notaires and one with the Barreau du Québec.
+Please note that you must make two search requests: one with the Chamber of Notaries of Quebec and one with the Barreau du Québec.

 File a search request for a will